How To Answer ‘Reason for Job Change?’ in Interviews: Sample Answers & Tips

 2. Salary Increment/Low Pay

 Start by highlighting some of the positive aspects of your previous company and then explain your financial situation briefly.
 This way your explanation won’t be too focused on finances and it will provide insight into solid reasoning behind wanting to switch job roles.
-Here’s a sample with the best answer for the reason for job change in an interview:
+Here’s a sample answer for the reason for job change in an interview:

-Sample Answer Based on Salary Increment / Low Pay
+Sample Answer Based on Salary Increment / Low Pay:

 While I’ve enjoyed the experience and responsibilities at my current job, I’m seeking new opportunities because I believe my skills and experience warrant a more competitive compensation package that reflects the value I bring to the organization.